oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

   >  cmake .. -DFPGA_DEVICE=<board-support-package>:<board-variant> -DIS_BSP=1
   >  ```
   >
   > You will only be able to run an executable on the FPGA if you specified a BSP.
+This BSP must also support host pipes.

 2. Compile the design through the generated `Makefile`.
 The following build targets are provided, matching the recommended development flow: